quantummaid/httpmaid/docs/12_UseCases/4_AdvancedTopics.md

 #### mappingAuthenticationInformation()
 Enriches the request map with the authentication information.
-Takes as parameter a `String` that will be used as key.
+If used with a `String` parameter, that `String` will be used as the key under which the authentication information will be added.
-The authentication information can be any object you choose to set during authentication.
-It does not need to be a `String`.
+If the key parameter is omitted, the authentication information will be used whenever the usecase expects an object of the type of the authentication information.
 Requires the request to be authenticated and will abort the request otherwise.

 #### mappingOptionalAuthenticationInformation()
 Enriches the request map with the authentication information.
-Takes as parameter a `String` that will be used as key.
+If used with a `String` parameter, that `String` will be used as the key under which the authentication information will be added.
-The authentication information can be any object you choose to set during authentication.
-It does not need to be a `String`.
+If the key parameter is omitted, the authentication information will be used whenever the usecase expects an object of the type of the authentication information.
 Does **NOT** require the request to be authenticated and will **NOT** abort the request otherwise.

 ### Extracting response data